 - with presets you can adjust multiple images simultaneously; no copy/apply of adjustments needed

 - with presets you can apply complex adjustments with one click

-- with presets you can control multiple sliders both simultaneously or separately, depending on your needs
+- with presets you can adjust multiple controls in a tool either simultaneously or separately

 More Precise & Flexible

 - with presets you can make exact adjustments

 - by stacking presets you have an adjustments history